European Union citizenship: Summary of member states' nationality laws

-This is a summary of nationality laws for each of the twenty-seven EU member states.
+This is a summary of nationality laws for each of the twenty-seven EU member states as of December 2017.

 Loss of EU citizenship due to member state withdrawal

 The general rule for losing EU citizenship is that European citizenship is lost if member state nationality is lost, but the automatic loss of EU citizenship as a result of a member state withdrawing from the EU is the subject of debate.

 One school of legal thought indicates that the Maastricht treaty created the European Union as a legal entity, it then also created the status of EU citizen which gave an individual relationship between the EU and its citizens, and a status of EU citizen.
-Clemens Rieder suggests a case can be made that "[n]one of the Member States were forced to confer the status of EU citizenship on their citizens but once they have, according to this argument, they cannot simply withdraw this status.".
+Clemens Rieder suggests a case can be made that "[n]one of the Member States were forced to confer the status of EU citizenship on their citizens but once they have, according to this argument, they cannot simply withdraw this status."
 In this situation, no EU citizen would involuntarily lose their citizenship due to their nation's withdrawal from the EU.

-It is likely that only a court case before the European Court of Justice would be able to properly determine the correct legal position in this regard, as there is no definitive legal certainty in this area.
-As of 7 February 2018, the District Court of Amsterdam decided to refer the matter to the European Court of Justice, but the state of the Netherlands has appealed against this referral decision.
+It was thought likely that only a court case before the European Court of Justice would be able to properly determine the correct legal position in this regard, as there is no definitive legal certainty in this area.
+For instance, on 7 February 2018, the District Court of Amsterdam decided to refer the matter to the European Court of Justice, while the state of the Netherlands appealed against this referral decision.

+British citizens brought actions challenging the loss of their rights as EU citizens as a result of Brexit.
+In June, 2023, the European Court of Justice (ECJ) dismissed definitively those actions.
+After the withdrawal agreement came into force, British citizens lost their Union citizenship.
+The loss of citizenship was challenged by British nationals who were living abroad in an EU Member State but had never obtained nationality in that place of residence.
+The ECJ ultimately dismissed their legal challenge.

 United Kingdom

-As a result of the Withdrawal of the United Kingdom from the European Union, the opinion of both the European Union and the British government has been that British citizens would lose their EU citizenship and EU citizens would lose their automatic right to stay in the UK.
+As a result of the withdrawal of the United Kingdom from the European Union, the opinion of both the European Union and the British government has been that British citizens would lose their EU citizenship and EU citizens would lose their automatic right to stay in the UK.
 To account for the problems arising from this, a provisional agreement outlines the right of British citizens to remain in the EU (and vice versa) where they are resident in the Union on the day of the UK's withdrawal.
 EU citizens may remain in the UK post-Brexit if and only if they apply to EU Settlement Scheme.
 The only exception to this is Irish citizens, who are entitled to live and work in the United Kingdom under the Common Travel Area.